swcarpentry/git-novice/_episodes/05-history.md

 ~~~
 {: .output}

-We could also use `git show` which shows us what change at that step as well as the commit message, rather than the _differences_ between a commit and our working directory that we see by using `git diff`.
+We could also use `git show` which shows us what changes we made at an older commit as well as the commit message, rather than the _differences_ between a commit and our working directory that we see by using `git diff`.

 ~~~
 $ git show HEAD~2 mars.txt